Student Employment

 External Non-ECU Employers

-ECU makes no representations or guarantees about positions listed from outside employers with the Student Employment Office.
+ECU makes no representations or guarantees about positions listed from outside employers with the SEO.
 ECU is not responsible for safety, wages, working conditions, or other aspects of off-campus employment.
 Further, ECU makes no representation or guarantees to employers regarding student integrity, safety, confidentiality, fitness or competence for employment, or other aspects of off-campus employment.
 It is the responsibility of the employer to interview, check references and/or perform background checks on its student employment hires.

 Federal Work-Study Program

-Federal Work-Study (FWS) is a Federally-funded program that provides part-time job opportunities for undergraduate and graduate students with financial need, allowing these students to earn money in which to help pay for educational expenses.
+Federal Work-Study (FWS) is a federally funded program that provides part-time job opportunities for undergraduate and graduate students with financial need, allowing these students to earn money in which to help pay for educational expenses.
 The program encourages community service work and work that is related to the student recipient’s course of study.

-For more information on becoming a Federal Work-Study employee, contact Kelly Sikes-Baker at 252-328-4394.
+For more information on becoming a FWS employee, contact Kelly Sikes-Baker at 252-328-4394.

 Apply for Federal Work-Study Positions today!
+Click here to apply.

 Undergraduate Assistantships

-Graduate Assistantships
+Graduate Research or Teaching Assistantships

-Graduate Assistantships are available to qualified, full-time, degree-seeking graduate students.
-The primary purpose of Graduate Assistantships is to promote the successful completion of an academic program by enabling students to obtain academic or research experience while making progress towards their graduate degree.
-Appointments are normally given to those students who:
+Graduate Research or Teaching Assistantships are available to qualified, full-time, degree- seeking graduate students.
+The primary purpose of graduate assistantships is to promote the successful completion of an academic program by enabling students to obtain academic or research experience while making progress towards their graduate degree.

-• appear likely to render a high quality of service to the University by their teaching, research, and other activities
+- have demonstrated superior aptitude in a particular field of study appear likely to render a high quality of service to the University by their teaching, research, and other activities

-• perform specific services in which to further his/her undergraduate equation
+- perform specific services in which to further his/her undergraduate equation

-• are enrolled full-time in an on-campus ECU Graduate degree program
+- are in good academic standing (minimum 2.5 cumulative GPA) and are enrolled full-time in an on-campus ECU Graduate degree program

-The duties, hours, and pay for Graduate Assistants vary by program.
-Offers of Assistantships are made directly by the department and are contingent upon the availability of funds.
-Students who are interested in learning more about Graduate Assistantships are encouraged to contact their graduate program directly or visit the Graduate School website for more information.
+The duties, hours, and pay for graduate assistants vary by program.
+Offers of assistantships are made directly by the department and are contingent upon the availability of funds.
+Students who are interested in learning more about graduate assistantships are encouraged to contact their graduate program directly or visit the Graduate School website for more information.

 How to Apply to a Position